James Nanor

 James Tetteh Nanor (born 12 August 1976) is a Ghanaian former professional footballer who played as a goalkeeper and currently serves as goalkeepers coach.

 Club career

-He played in Ghana for Afienya United and Hearts of Oak.
+Nanor played in Ghana for Afienya United and Hearts of Oak.
 He won the Ghana Premier League six times and the Ghanaian FA Cup twice with Hearts of Oak.

 International career

-He was also capped for Ghana, and was a squad member in the 2002 Africa Cup of Nations.
+Nanor was capped for Ghana, and was a squad member in the 2002 Africa Cup of Nations.
 In December 1999, Nanor was suspended by CAF for one year after spitting on a referee during a 1999 CAF Champions League group stage match.

 Coaching career

 Nanor became a goalkeepers coach when he retired from football.
 In August 2014, he was appointed as the goalkeepers coach for Tema-based side International Allies.